sohail78-hub/live_cricket_score/Readme.md

 # 🚀 How to Run (Step-by-Step)

-You can create and run this project **from scratch using CLI or AI prompts like Gemini**.
+You can also create by your self and run this by following steps.

 ## Step 1: Create Project Folder